KDE/kded/README.md

 ### Configuration of built in tasks.

 The built in tasks have some configuration options that can be changed by editing the kdedrc configuration file.
-Changes need to be made with a text- editor, there is no GUI available.
+Changes need to be made with a text editor, there is no GUI available.
 All options are listed under the [General]
 group: